 In the typical case, there will be a single component providing each interface, and the component implementing the higher-level interface will be defined in terms of the lower-level one.
 The lowest-level component will require one or more subnetwork-level interfaces.

-Interfaces and PrimItiveS
+Interfaces and Primitives

 Rather than supporting a fixed set of known interfaces, the SOIS EDS schema has an explicit construct for specifying arbitrary interfaces which can be used for both standard and device-specific interfaces.